 Fourth, flexibility is a key to a successful mediation.
 The children might be in different parts of the country, so video cams, conference calls, and email might be tools for communication during the mediation.
 Mediations can also be held in the evening and on weekends to accommodate family schedules and to lessen the burden on parties.

-And, fifth, but my no means conclusive, elder care mediation’s goal in finding resolution embraces strengthening family communication, not pitting one family member against the other.
+And, fifth, but by no means conclusive, elder care mediation’s goal in finding resolution embraces strengthening family communication, not pitting one family member against the other.

-In elder care mediation, the elder is strongly encouraged to participate.
+In eldercare mediation, the elder is strongly encouraged to participate.
 Their opinions, needs, and interests are heard directly.
-The children don’t talk about their parent; they learn to communicate with their parent.
+The children don’t talk about their parents; they learn to communicate with their parents.

 Pre-conferences for guardianship are also included under elder and adult mediation.
-Mediation allows a ward or potential ward to possibly participate in arrangements that allows for maximizing independence or as an alternative to guardianship.
+Mediation allows award or potential ward to possibly participate in arrangements that allow for maximizing independence or as an alternative to guardianship.